YIOPTOFF2001/EcommerceP/README.md

 The admin functionality completes the system by enabling order visibility and management from a centralized dashboard.
 Orders placed by customers are stored in the database in real time and can be retrieved, reviewed, and processed by an administrator.
 This closes the operational loop and transforms the project from a simple website into a working commerce platform with both customer and administrative perspectives.

-Overall, this project reflects practical full-stack development skills, including database modeling, server-side programming, frontend-backend integration, containerization with Docker, and deployment using modern tools.
-It was designed with real-world use cases in mind and lays a solid foundation for further expansion, such as payment integration, inventory management, and analytics.
-More importantly, it demonstrates the ability to think like a systems builder, not just a coder, which is the core of professional software development 🚀